santiagocano6/Employee-code-test/employee-service/README.md

 ## Run the Service

-Run the app using the Run button.
-It will run the app on http and https.
+Change the build to HTTP and then Run the app using the Run button.
 Please ensure the service is running in http://localhost:5163/swagger/index.html.

 ## Important Notes